h0uz3/CongressChecklist/README.md

 - pocket knife (As required by german law: Blade must not exceed 12cm, must not be able to be opened with one hand.)
     - Swiss knife
     - Victorinox cybertool
-    - Leatherman
 - screw drivers, pit set
+- soldering stations (battery powered)
-- soldering iron
+- soldering station (magnastat fixed temp for SMD)
 - any other tools you may need (even if unlikely)
-- analog notebook (dead tree style)
+- Moleskin
 - pen, pencil, quill
-- rubber ducks
-- musical instruments (guitar, trumpet, grand piano, laser harp, cajón, gameboy, ukulele)
+- musical instruments (guitar, Korg Triton, gameboy, guitalele)
+- digital mixing console
 - Electronic Tuner (with fresh batteries)
 - cable ties
 - duct tape or gaffer tape
-- knitting needles and yarn (for guerrilla knitting/yarn bombing)
 - a blanket

 ## Securing your devices